JWFeatherstone/Toucan-Travel/README.md

 ## Abstract
 A web application allowing travelers to log in to view their trip history and to book new trips.

+## Quick Start
+Visit the [deployed site](https://jwfeatherstone.github.io/toucan-travel/).
+Log in using the credentials "Traveler1" and "Travel".

 ## Preview of App
 ![demo](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExYmJmN2E2OTU5ZTAyY2VkMWY1NzQ2NTg1MTgxZjVhMzQxZmU2MTIyMiZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PWc/OhWUJqhz5Z6an0eIYX/giphy.gif)